-Warm referral involves contacting another service on a participant's behalf (with the participant's consent and where possible, with the participant present).
+Warm referral involves contacting another service on a participant's behalf (with the participant's consent and if possible, with the participant present) and may involve writing a report or case history on the participant for the service and/or attending the service with the participant.
 It may include following up with the participant to ensure successful engagement with the referral service.